 The Narratives component of the Parks and Recreation Collection is intended to present a continually updated summary of knowledge in each specific field, through a process that bridges scholarly disciplines, practitioner experience and casual observations from the public.
 Each Narrative is drafted by a competent person and then subjected to peer review by two anonymous experts – in scholarly circles, termed “single-blind peer review”.
 The review status is indicated at the foot of each Narrative: ‘Pending’, ‘In progress’ and ‘Completed.’
 ‘Completed’ signifies that the text has been revised to take account of the reviews and is deemed to have been finalised.

 However Narratives once ‘Completed’ are subject to continual refinement over time in the light of feedback from the public, both by amending the text and by appending observations, anecdotes or supplementary information.
-All suggested amendments and additions should be forwarded to the Moderator either by email or via the template on the Support the PaRC project page.
+All suggested amendments and additions should be forwarded to the Moderator either by email to parc AT parcaustralia.com.au or via the template on the Support the PaRC project page.
 In this way the library will build depth and breadth.

 The target audience includes:

 Guide for Content Creators